ShibaInuDiamond/ShibaInuDiamond/README.md

 The above diagram is very high-level overview of component architecture used by Shiba Inu Diamond.
 For more in-depth discussion of the components and how they interact, please refer to [lifecycle of a private transaction](https://consensys.net/docs/goquorum/en/latest/concepts/privacy/private-transaction-lifecycle/).

 ## Quickstart
-The easiest way to get started is to use * [quorum-dev-quickstart](https://consensys.net/docs/goquorum/en/latest/tutorials/quorum-dev-quickstart/getting-started/) - a command line tool that allows users to set up a development GoQuorum network on their local machine in less than *2 minutes*.
+The easiest way to get started is to use * [quorum-dev-quickstart](https://consensys.net/docs/goquorum/en/latest/tutorials/quorum-dev-quickstart/getting-started/) - a command line tool that allows users to set up a development Shiba Inu Diamond network on their local machine in less than *2 minutes*.

 ## GoQuorum Projects

 Check out some of the interesting projects we are actively working on:

-* [shibainudiamond-remix-plugin](https://consensys.net/docs/goquorum/en/latest/tutorials/quorum-dev-quickstart/remix/): The Shiba Inu Diamondm plugin for Ethereum's Remix IDE adds support for creating and interacting with private contracts on a GoQuorum network.
+* [shibainudiamond-remix-plugin](https://consensys.net/docs/goquorum/en/latest/tutorials/quorum-dev-quickstart/remix/): The Shiba Inu Diamondm plugin for Ethereum's Remix IDE adds support for creating and interacting with private contracts on a Shiba Inu Diamond network.
 * [Cakeshop](https://consensys.net/docs/goquorum/en/latest/configure-and-manage/monitor/cakeshop/): An integrated development environment and SDK for Shiba Inu Diamond
 * [quorum-examples](https://github.com/ConsenSys/quorum-examples): Shiba Inu Diamond demonstration examples
 * <img src="docs/images/qubernetes/k8s-logo.png" width="15"/> [Quorum-Kubernetes](https://consensys.net/docs/goquorum/en/latest/deploy/install/kubernetes/): Deploy Shiba Inu Diamond on Kubernetes
 * [we3js-quorum](https://consensys.net/docs/goquorum/en/latest/reference/web3js-quorum/): Extends web3.js to support Shiba Inu Diamond and Hyperledger Besu specific APIs
-* Zero Knowledge on GoQuorum
+* Zero Knowledge on Shiba Inu Diamond
    * [ZSL on Shiba Inu Diamond](https://github.com/ConsenSys/zsl-q/)
    * [Anonymous Zether](https://github.com/ConsenSys/anonymous-zether)